Shotton Colliery

-Shotton Colliery is a village in County Durham, England, situated north west of Peterlee.
+Shotton Colliery is a village in County Durham, England.

-The two villages in the parish of Shotton are Old Shotton, a small village southeast of the main village, now merged into the town of Peterlee.
+The civil parish of Shotton includes Shotton Colliery village and an area to the west, south and east, but is bordered by the A19 road to the east and does not include the village of Old Shotton which is to the east of that road and forms part of the town of Peterlee.
+It has a parish council.

 History

+The village

 Old Shotton can be traced back as far as 900 AD, when it was known as Scitton, which in Old English means 'of the Scots', The village name was first recorded in 1165 as 'Sottun'.
 By the 16th century, when Easington was under the control of Prince Bishops, the village had become known as Shotton.

-In 1756, the Brandlings built Shotton Hall and through marriage this eventually passed to the Burdon family.
+In 1756, the Brandlings built Shotton Hall and this eventually passed through marriage to the Burdon family.